 When the daily exposure to noise is more than 85 dB(A), plans must be made and

 When workers are exposed to a sound level of 80 dB(A), appropriate and individual hearing protection must be available for them.
-The worker is obliged to use the hearing protection if the daily exposure level exceeds 85 dB(A).
+The worker is obliged to use hearing protection if the daily exposure level exceeds 85 dB(A).

-Under no circumstance a daily exposure level of 87 dB(A) may be exceeded.
-For this exposure limit level of 87 dB(A) the damping effect of hearing protection may be taken into account.
+Under no circumstance, a daily exposure level of 87 dB(A) may be exceeded.
+For this exposure limit level of 87 dB(A), the damping effect of hearing protection may be taken into account.

 A noise survey at the workplace has to be conducted if it is likely that the

 Effects of noise

-Noise levels which do not directly threaten our ears frequently influence our performance in a negative way.
+Noise levels that do not directly threaten our ears frequently influence our performance in a negative way.
 Moderate noise levels can decrease concentration and communication and in the end the quality of the product or service.

-A quiet working environment is not a luxury, it’s a necessary quality that will give give better performance and well-being of the workers.
+A quiet working environment is not a luxury, it’s a necessary quality that will give better performance and well-being of the workers.

 EU portal on noise at work